Blog

 Aligning regional strategies for synergistic impact

-Building off its takeaways from the San Francisco campaign, Travel Lane County developed a more detailed web contribution report by identifying top converting pages and using that data to refine its content strategies.
+Building off its takeaways from the San Francisco campaign, Travel Lane County developed a more detailed web attribution report by identifying top converting pages and using that data to refine its content strategies.
 “It’s really helpful for us to monitor visitation from specific pages, because we can take those specific storytelling efforts and feed them back into the prospecting page and some of our regional pages,” Stephen explains.

 The 10 communities under Travel Lane County’s purview are all highly engaged in the tourism economy.
 So the team focused on sharing ZDOS® insights with those communities and their tourism committees.